 - Travel emergency services: Help with lost luggage or documents, legal and interpreter referrals and care of minor children and pets when experiencing a travel emergency.
 Plus, pre-trip planning services including visa and immunization requirements, security and natural disaster alerts and more.

 Multilingual, trained and emergency-dispatch certified assistance coordinators are available to help 24 hours a day, 365 days a year with one-touch access through the free app.
 For stays longer than 90 days, members can pay an additional fee for the expatriate program service.

 Chronic condition management

 If you have a chronic condition such as diabetes or heart disease, make sure the plan you’re considering supports ongoing management of your condition.
-For example, Priority Health is expanding chronic condition management benefits on MyPriority plans beginning Jan.
-1, 2021.
-Members will have access to a range of products, service and prescriptions designed to help them manage their condition and continue to live a happy, healthy life.
+As of Jan.
+1, 2021, Priority Health expanded chronic condition management benefits on MyPriority plans.
+Members now have access to a range of products, service and prescriptions designed to help them manage their condition and continue to live a happy, healthy life.